aaronjolson/Blender-Bottle-Builder/README.md

 # Blender-Bottle-Builder
-Sets of scripts for generating procedural 3D bottles done in Blender using Python
+Sets of scripts for generating procedural 3D bottles done in Blender using Python.

 ## Running instructions
 1. Copy the contents of the bottle_builder script